-Weary parents love to tell the childfree about how they should enjoy their sleep/movies/social life/solo bathroom time now before kids gobble them all up.
-There is so much you can read, and even more unsolicited advice you will receive, about the impact of children on your personal life.
+Weary parents love to tell the childfree about how they should enjoy their sleep/movies/social life/solo bathroom time now, before kids gobble them all up.
+There's so much you can read, and even more unsolicited advice you will receive, about the impact of children on your personal life.

-However, it is rarely discussed how to proactively address the ways pregnancy and kids will affect your professional life.
+However, it's rarely discussed how you can proactively address the ways pregnancy and kids will affect your professional life.

 As a career coach, I specialize in helping women through these transitions.

-Before starting a family, here are a few key things to consider with respect to career—
+Before starting a family, here are a few key things to consider with respect to your career:

-1. Consider timing: When is the best time to get pregnant?
+1. Timing: When is the best time to get pregnant?

-There are those that say having a kid in your 20s and then focusing on your career is the answer, while others claim the exact opposite.
-The truth is that it depends on so many different factors, including what profession you and your partner are in or want to be in, as well as your finances, and support network.
+There are those who say having a kid in your twenties and then focusing on your career is the answer, while others claim the exact opposite.
+The truth is that it depends on so many different factors, including what professions you and your partner are in or want to be in, as well as your finances and support network.

 Even the most demanding career paths can withstand some time off with proper planning and organization.

-The key is to determine if your current work allows you the stability or flexibility you will need as a parent.
+The key is to determine whether your current company and position allow you the stability and/or flexibility you will need as a parent.
 If not, begin to examine how you can make a shift toward that goal.

-One important caveat to remember is that you may get pregnant immediately upon trying or it may take years as you struggle with infertility.
-While all aspects of this incredibly intimate decision are not within your control, take advantage of those that are and think through the timing.
+One important caveat to remember is that you may get pregnant immediately upon trying or it may take years if you deal with unexpected infertility.
+While all aspects of this very personal decision are not within your control, take advantage of those that are and think through the timing.

-2. Start to think about child care: Will you stay home, or use a nanny, daycare, au pair, family care, or some combination thereof?
+2. Childcare: Will you stay home, hire a nanny or au pair, use a day care or family care, or some combination of the above?

-Although you may change your mind during (or after) maternity leave, it is helpful to have some sense of how you want to handle child-care before conceiving.
+Although you may change your mind during (or after) maternity leave, it's helpful to have some sense of how you want to handle childcare.

-Some urban daycares allow you to sign up for a wait list before getting pregnant!
+In fact, some urban day cares allow you to join a wait list before you're even pregnant!

-As with timing, this is unique to each woman and couple's circumstances.
-Ask around and find out what your friends, friends of friends, colleagues, and mentors have done to see what might be the best fit for you.
+As with timing, the best arrangement when it comes to childcare is unique to each woman and couple's circumstances.
+Ask around and find out what your friends, friends of friends, colleagues and mentors have done to see what might be the best fit for you.

-If you plan to stay home for a period of time, or transition to part-time, research both the short- and long-term impact on your career.
+If you plan to stay home for a while, or transition to part-time work, research both the short- and long-term impact that choice might on your career.
 Reconciling your professional goals with your childcare desires will likely be a process that evolves over time.

-3. Do some digging: What are the health care and maternity leave policies at your company/in your state?
+3. Health care + maternity leave: What are the policies at your company/in your state?

 The United States remains the only industrialized nation not to mandate national paid leave, with only about 11% of workers covered under formal paid leave programs.

-FMLA guarantees 12 weeks of unpaid leave for those working at a company with more than 50 employees for at least 12 months.
+The Family and Medical Leave Act (FMLA) guarantees 12 weeks of unpaid leave for people working at a company with more than 50 employees for at least 12 months.

-But what about those who just started a new job or work at a small company?
+But what about those who started a job less than a year ago or work at a small company?
 California, Washington, New Jersey and other states enacted paid leave programs for qualifying parents.
-Most people utilize some combination of federal/state programs, sick leave, and vacation time to cobble together a leave.
+Most people use some combination of federal/state programs, sick leave and vacation time to cobble together a leave.
 This has become a hot-button political issue recently, especially as more private companies are making their leave policies public.
-Make sure you know what the coverage is or is not for you and your partner.
+Make sure you know what kind of parental leave coverage both you and your partner have.

-Additionally, evaluate all available health insurance plans to determine which will provide the most maternal coverage.
+Additionally, evaluate all available health insurance plans to determine which will provide the most maternity coverage.

-Seek out mothers to converse with and gain insight into the practicalities of motherhood at your company or in your line of work.
+Get to know other mothers and gain insight into the practicalities of motherhood at your company or in your line of work.